 Delhi University (DU) announced its much-awaited admission schedule

-From 6 P.M. today, Delhi University (DU) will begin accepting online registration for around 60 undergraduate courses, spread over 63 colleges in the capital.
-The total number of seats on offer this year are 56,000 and include an additional 2,000 seats that have been added on account of new courses being introduced.
+Delhi University’s online registration for around 60 undergraduate courses, spread over 63 colleges in the capital are going to end soon after which the admission process is going to start.
+The total number of seats on offer this year are nearly 56,000 including seats that have been added on account of new courses being introduced.

-Last year, 2,50,000 students had applied for admissions.
+Nearly 3.38 lakh students had applied for admissions.
 This year the number of applicants is expected to be higher.
-The criteria for selection to regular undergraduate courses will be the marks attained in Class XII examinations.
+The criteria for the selection to regular undergraduate courses will be the marks attained in Class XII examinations.

-With CBSE doing away with the system of moderation, wherein additional marks were given for difficult questions, it is expected to lower the DU cut-off marks by one or two percentage points.
+Though CBSE doing away with the system of moderation, it is expected to lower the DU cut-off marks by one or two percentage points.